Skip to main content

 2. Find the agent you want to expose

-3. Toggle the relay switch
+3. Toggle the public link switch

 4. Confirm in the dialog that the agent will be publicly accessible